Hearing and Speech Communication Services and Devices

 What are hearing and speech communication services and devices?

-1993, the Americans with Disabilities Act began requiring all telephone companies
+Americans with Disabilities Act (ADA) began requiring all telephone companies to provide

-to provide telecommunications relay services.
-Other services and devices range from
+telecommunications relay services.
+Other services and devices range from telephone

-telephone amplifiers to visual alarm systems.
-New devices are portable and can work
+amplifiers to visual alert systems.
+New devices are portable and can work with cell

 What is a telecommunication relay service?

-A telecommunication relay service helps persons with a hearing loss or speech impairment
+A telecommunication relay service helps someone with a hearing loss or speech impairment

 communicate with people who have a regular phone, cordless phone, pay phone, or a